Herd mentality: Neuroscience

 Herd behavior can also be illuminated by neuroscience.
 Recent developments in neuroscience suggest that our tendency to "imitate" might be due to a system of "mirror neurons" in our brains.
 In an experiment that recorded electrical activity in the brain of a macaque, it was found that the same neurons fired both when the monkey acted and when the monkey observed the same action performed by the other.
 The neuron "mirrored" the motor behavior of the other, as though the observer was executing the motor act.
 It is hypothesized that there is a similar "mirror neuron" network that exists in human brains but has yet to be proven because of the ethical considerations surrounding experimentation.

 Another neuroscientific phenomenon which results in the primitive, automatic, and unconscious process of social mimicry is emotional contagion.
 When a receiver of information interacts with its sender, the receiver perceives the emotional expressions of the sender and automatically transfers the emotional expressions to his/her bodily expressions.
 Through the process of afferent feedback, the copied bodily expressions result in the receiver experiencing the same emotions as the sender.
 This leads to an emotional convergence and mimicry behavior.
 This theory is reinforced by a study that has shown that herd-decisions are associated with shorter decision-making times, suggesting that herding is an intrinsic, emotional response and a more automatic decision-making heuristic.

-Neuroscientific analysis of economic games suggests that social rewards trigger a "bliss respons", through the release of the neurochemical, oxytocin.
+Neuroscientific analysis of economic games suggests that social rewards trigger a "bliss response", through the release of the neurochemical, oxytocin.
 Importantly, activations are pronounced where cooperation is reciprocated.
 This creates a positive feedback loop, where the brain triggers social behavior to release a "bliss response".